 Napoleon Bonaparte (1769-1821), millennia later, commanded his officers to apply them to gunshot wounds during battle.
 Nowadays, we blend them to make our Chamomile and Rose Petal Tea.

 Type of Tea: Herbal Tea.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 5 to 10 minutes.

 - Health PointsAnti Oxidants, Hydration, Refreshing, Relaxing, Weight Loss

 - Caffeine LevelDecaff (none)

 - Time of DayBreakfast, Lunchtime, Afternoon

 - CountryMore Than One Origin